Dennis Coslett: Free Wales Army

-The flooding of the Tryweryn valley and destruction of Welsh language communities had sparked controversy.
-Many Welsh nationalists became frustrated by the refusal of Plaid Cymru to take a tougher stance on such issues at the time.
-Coslett had initially set up his own militant group, the Welsh Republican Army, but in 1965, he joined forces with Julian Cayo-Evans as part of the FWA.
+The flooding of Capel Celyn and destruction of Welsh-speaking communities had sparked controversy in Wales during the 1960s.
+Many Welsh nationalists, including Coslett, became frustrated by the refusal of Plaid Cymru to take a tougher stance on the matter.
+Coslett initially set up his own militant group, the Welsh Republican Army (WRA), but in 1965, he joined forces with Julian Cayo-Evans as part of the FWA.
+The pair were interviewed on ITV's David Frost Show in 1967.
+Frost made a number of facetious comments, and referred to Coslett as "Dai Dayan" because of his resemblance to Moshe Dayan, the Israeli general who also wore a patch over his left eye.
+Frost's remark irritated Coslett, and an argument ensued during the broadcast, which was interrupted when a drunken man walked across the stage.
+Both Coslett and Cayo-Evans were adept at courting the media and publicising their gatherings, which were essentially harmless.
+The Free Wales Army was also quite happy to take the credit for acts of protest committed by other organisations, such as explosions, damage to holiday cottages owned by English people and the defacing or destruction of English-language road signs.
+Most notably, this included the actions of Mudiad Amddiffyn Cymru (lit. 'movement for the defence of Wales'; MAC), from whom Coslett had once received explosives that were used in a failed FWA bombing of a water pipeline near Llandrindod Wells connecting the Elan Valley Reservoirs to Birmingham in 1967.

-The pair were interviewed on television by David Frost in 1967.
-Frost made a number of facetious comments and referred to Coslett as "Dai Dayan", because of his resemblance to Moshe Dayan, the Israeli general who also wore a patch on his left eye.
-However, both Coslett and Cayo-Evans were adept at courting the media and publicising their gatherings, which were essentially harmless.
-The Free Wales Army was also quite happy to take the credit for acts of protest committed by other organisations, such as explosions, damage to second homes owned by English people and the defacing or destruction of English-language road signs.
-Most notably, this included the actions of Mudiad Amddiffyn Cymru (MAC), from whom Coslett had once received explosives that were used in a failed FWA bombing of a water pipeline connecting the Elan Valley Reservoirs to Birmingham in 1967.
+Coslett claimed that police officers assigned to monitor the FWA "loved it", suggesting that there was a degree of "prestige" associated with the assignment.
+However, he regarded Detective Chief Inspector John Owen Evans as a nemesis and narrowly avoided arrest following an incident in which he punched the officer at his family home.
+According to Coslett, he discovered Evans searching Avril Webb's handbag in the living room after the officer had arrived at the house to arrest him on a firearms offence.
+Coslett had left Evans unattended while he went to put on his FWA uniform.
+On another occasion on 9 May 1968, Coslett was arrested for assaulting a police officer during an incident involving Rhobert ap Steffan.
+The pair were alleged to have been caught pouring sand into the petrol tank of a police car in Aberystwyth and were subsequently apprehended by police.
+Ap Steffan denied the offence, but claimed he was severely beaten by police while in custody.
+Coslett later conceded to Wyn Thomas that, although he was also beaten in custody, he "probably asked for it."
+Coslett was later fined £25 for the assault, although a charge of wilfully damaging a police station window was dropped.
+The incident was publicised in the National Patriotic Front's (NPF) newspaper, Y Ffrynt ('), which described it as an instance of police aggression towards the pair.